Everyone gets excited about holidays.

 But before you start packing your suitcase, make sure you’ve done all you can to protect your home from a break-in while you’re away.

 Burglars often strike during school holidays, when they know homes are sitting empty.

-Burglars can pick up on various clues to establish whether a house is likely to be unoccupied, ranging from an unruly front lawn to newspaper deliveries or post clogging the letterbox area, or even by overhearing people discussing their upcoming holidays in public places.
+Thieves can pick up on various signs to establish whether a house is likely to be unoccupied.
+Clues include spotting an overgrown front lawn, deliveries clogging the letterbox area, and even overhearing people discussing their upcoming holidays in public places.

 The good news is there are plenty of things you can do to ensure you don’t become a victim of burglary.